MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * have initialization spinner be logo with ., .., ... and rounded white border
   * fix spasaming when logging in
   * fix double spinner when loading app
   * when logging out, show graceful transition back to landing